-I don’t endorse products unless I use them and really like them.
-Here’s one I have, the Copper Tech Golf Glove.
+I don’t endorse products unless I use them and like them.
+Here’s one I do have and do like, the Copper Tech Golf Glove.
 But first, some background.

 The patent for a golf glove design came in 1885.
-Golf gloves also helpedto address the problem of humidity or dirt making it difficult for golfers to maintain a grip on the club.
-Gloves also protected the golfer’s hands from painful blisters and calluses due to extended practice or playing sessions.
+Golf gloves helped to address the problem of humidity and dirt making it difficult for golfers to maintain a grip on the club.
+Gloves also protected the golfer’s hands from painful blisters and calluses due to long practice or playing sessions.
 So, club makers worked to develop grips that provided more security.
 Gloves remained a novelty.

 In the early 1960s, Arnold Palmer’s habit of removing his glove when preparing to putt the ball was emulated by amateurs everywhere.
-He made the glove seem “cool” at a time when golf was soaring in popularity.
+He made the glove seem “cool” at a time when golf was beginning to soar in popularity.

 For all its popularity, the glove remains no different than the gloves of 100 or more years ago, some sort of leather and five fingers.
-But last January, a discovery was made at the PGA Show in Orlando.
-The Copper Tech glove may be the first technological advance of the humble golf glove.
+But last January, I made a discovery at the PGA Show in Orlando.
+The Copper Tech glove may be the first technological advance of the ordinary golf glove.

-To support her new endeavor, I played our next round with not one but two gloves on.
+In support of her new discovery, I played our next round with not one but two gloves on.
 Because of the compressed fit, I expected my hands to be hot and sweaty.
 While the glove improved circulation in my hand, the wicking action kept the hands dry.
-I wore the gloves the entire round at Eagle Trace on a warm Florida day, even when I puttied.
-I have “Viking Finger” and after the round, my hands were dry and not tired from whacking the ball a number of times.
+I wore the gloves the entire round at Eagle Trace (Coral Springs) on a warm Florida day, even putting on the green.
+I have “Viking Finger” (my left ring finger is bent) and after the round, my hands were dry and not tired from whacking the ball far too many times.

-This is what the Copper Tech glove did for me: better grip, dry hands and not tired after four plus hours of golf.
-Plus, I know that Eva had no pain after two rounds with the Copper Tech glove.
+This is what the Copper Tech glove did for me: better grip, dry hands and not tired after four + hours of golf.
+To date Eva has no pain after many rounds with the Copper Tech glove.
 These are our facts,